nylas/sync-engine/README.md

 guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html), and [numpy docstring conventions](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).

+We standardize on single-quotes for strings literals e.g. 'my-identifier', but use double-quotes for strings that are likely to contain single-quote characters as part of the string itself (such as error messages, or any strings containing natural language), e.g. "You've got an error!".

 ## License

 This code is free software, licensed under the The GNU Affero General Public License (AGPL).
 See the `LICENSE` file for more details.

 #### Random notes